harborhq/r-token/README.md

-# Regulated Token System (R-token)
+# Regulated Token System (R-Token)

-Smart Contracts for enforcing regulated trade compliance
+Smart Contracts for applying regulatory compliance to tokenized securities issuance and trading

 ## Description

-R-token is a permissioned token on the Ethereum blockchain, enabling token transfers to occur if and only if they are approved by an on-chain Regulator Service.
-Implemented in conjunction with an off-chain Trade Controller and proper customer due diligence, R-Tokens make possible for the first time the enforcement of regulations governing the transfer of private securities on the blockchain, for ICOs and every secondary trade.
+R-Token is a permissioned token on the Ethereum blockchain, enabling token transfers to occur if and only if they are approved by an on-chain Regulator Service.
+The Regulator Service can be configured to meet relevant securities regulations, Know Your Customer (KYC) policies, Anti-Money Laundering (AML) requirements, tax laws, and more.
+Implemented with the correct configurations, the R-Token standard makes compliant transfers possible, both on exchanges and person to person, in ICOs and secondary trades, and across jurisdictions.
+R-Token enables ERC-20 tokens to become regulated securities.

 ## How It Works

-R-token implements ERC-20 methods `transfer()` and `transferFrom()` with an additional check to determine whether or not a transfer should be allowed to proceed.
+R-Token implements ERC-20 methods `transfer()` and `transferFrom()` with an additional check to determine whether or not a transfer should be allowed to proceed.
 The implementation of `check()` can take many forms, but a default whitelist approach is implemented by `TokenRegulatorService`.
-Token and participant level permissions, when used in different combinations, can be used to satisfy multiple regulatory exemptions.
-The `ServiceRegistry` is included as a mechanism to facilitate upgrading the R-token check logic as rules change over time.
+Token and participant-level permissions, when used in different combinations, can be used to satisfy multiple regulatory exemptions.
+The `ServiceRegistry` is included as a mechanism to facilitate upgrading the R-Token check logic as rules change over time.

 ## Components